 OPM administers the Presidential Rank Award Review Boards, which are composed of panels of former and current leaders across the private and public sectors.
-The Review Boards will be held virtually, and each Review Board has three members who individually evaluate and rate the accomplishments described in the justification statement.
+The Review Boards meet in Washington, DC, and each Review Board has three members who individually evaluate and rate the accomplishments described in the justification statement.
 Each review board member makes an independent judgment on the nominations presented.
 The nominee's score is the sum of each review board member's ratings.
+Distinguished nominees who do not score high enough to be recommended for approval are referred to another board for and considered for the Meritorious Rank, if eligible (see NOMINATION DEADLINE and AWARD YEARS).
 There is no appeal of review board determinations.